Oyster Sauce Substitute

 9. Soy Sauce + Brown Sugar

-Soy sauce and brown sugar together make a good substitute for oyster sauce due to their combined ability to provide both salty and sweet elements.
-Soy sauce contributes the savory and umami flavors, while brown sugar adds sweetness and depth.
+Soy sauce and brown sugar work well together as a substitute for oyster sauce because they bring both salty and sweet flavors.
+The soy sauce gives the savory umami taste, while the brown sugar adds a nice sweetness.

 10. Anchovy Paste